-Bleach: Soul Society is split into commoners and nobility.
-Commoners are humans who have died in the living world and entered Soul Society whereupon they're assigned to a district of the Rukongai in which to dwell.
-Nobles, on the other hand are actually born into Soul Society, tend to live in Seireitei and be raised there.
-There's also a disconnect in power levels.
-It's common for nobility to display shinigami power and for the most powerful noble families to produce very powerful shinigami.
-However, it's comparatively rare for commoners to produce shinigami, especially powerful ones.
+Soul Society is split into commoners and nobility.
+Commoners are humans who died in the living world then entered Soul Society and live in an assigned district of the Rukongai.
+Nobles, on the other hand are those souls actually born in Soul Society.
+They tend to live in Seireitei and are significantly more likely to display officer-level shinigami power than commoners.
+There's also a major/minor nobility distinction, with older, more gifted families commanding greater authority.
 In the past, it used to be unheard of for the shinigami ranks to be made up of anything but nobility.
-Since Yamamoto reorganised the shinigami academy, however, commoners have been increasing in number in the shinigami ranks and do sometimes produce very powerful shinigami including captains.
-They're still outnumbered by the nobles, however.
-For at least one shinigami (Renji) the noble-versus-commoner issue was something he took personally.
+Since Yamamoto reorganised the shinigami academy, however, more Shinigami have Rukongai origins and commoners have even occasionally made captain.
+There's still a stigma to common origins, however, and for at least one shinigami (Renji) the noble-versus-commoner issue was something he took personally.

 My father was as brave a lord As ever Europe did afford; My mother was a lady bright, My husband was a valiant knight.
 And I my self a lady gay, Bedeckt with gorgious rich array; The bravest lady in the land Had not more pleasures to command.

 Oliver Queen inherited Queen Industries in Green Arrow.